Some Graftings of Complex Projective Structures with Schottky Holonomy: Introduction

-Theorem \ref{Goldman 1} implies that $\mathcal{G}(S,\rho$) is connected if $\rho: \pi_1 \rightarrow PSL_2(\R)$ is injective.
-Theorem \ref{real lamination 1} uses a characterization of grafting along so-called \textit{spiraling} curves, i.e., curves whose lifts to $\uc{S}$ develop to spherical spirals (loxodromes) in $\chat$.
-The real curves obtained by grafting along such curves are obtained by a surgery procedure, called $\sharp$-$\flat$ operations on the union of the initial real curves and curves isotopic to the grafting curve.
-Such operations are used by Ito \ref{Ito} to prove the following.
+An example of a left-spiraling curve is given in Figure \ref{fig: spiraling_intro}.
+Theorem \ref{real lamination 1} uses a characterization of grafting along spiraling curves.
+The real curves obtained by grafting along such curves are obtained by a surgery procedure, called flat ($\flat$) and sharp ($\sharp$) operations on the union of the initial real curves and curves isotopic to the grafting curve.
+Such operations are used by Ito in \cite{Ito} to prove the following.

 \begin{thm} [Ito] Let $Q(S)$ be the subset of $P(S)$ of projective structures with quasi-Fuchsian holonomy.
 A non-standard component of $Q(S)$ (consisting of quasi-Fuchsian projective structures that are not standard) is not a topological manifold with boundary and any two components of $Q(S)$ have intersecting closures. \end{thm}